testingisdocumenting/znai/td-documentation-docs/documentation/flow/names.md

 title: Page Titles
 ---

-# Auto names
+# Automatic Names

-By degault, page names are automatically derived from file names. `file-name.md` becomes `File Name` page title.
+By default, page names are automatically derived from file names. `file-name.md` becomes `File Name` page title.

-# Name override
+# Name Overrides

 To override the default, add the following syntax to the top of your Markdown file: